 - This unit generates a deep vacuum that can be harmful to human tissue.
 Do not expose any part of the human body to the vacuum. - Do not operate this unit with the exhaust blocked or restricted.
-Remove red shipping cap prior to use. - Keep unit a minimum of 4" (10 cm) from objects to provide adequate cooling of motor. - Continuous sound pressure level of this unit can exceed 70dB. - · Wear goggles and protective clothing when using this product. - · Designed for use with A2L systems. - This unit is only rated as non-sparking, not intended for use in Zone 0 or Zone 1 hazard areas.
+Remove red shipping cap prior to use. - Keep unit a minimum of 4" (10 cm) from objects to provide adequate cooling of motor. - Continuous sound pressure level of this unit can exceed 70dB. - Wear goggles and protective clothing when using this product.